apache/brpc/docs/cn/getting_started.md

 # Track instances

 We provide a program to help you to track and monitor all baidu-rpc instances.
-Just run [trackme_server](tools/trackme_server/trackme_server.cpp) somewhere and launch need-to-be-tracked instances with -trackme_server=<SERVER>.
-The trackme_server will receive pings from instance periodically and print logs when it does.
+Just run [trackme_server](tools/trackme_server/trackme_server.cpp) somewhere and launch need-to-be-tracked instances with -trackme_server=SERVER.
+The trackme_server will receive pings from instances periodically and print logs when it does.
 You can aggregate instance addresses from the log and call builtin services of the instances for further information.